 - Three (3) rain gages will be installed and operated for approximately twelve (12) months with a 5-minute logging interval.
 The rain gages will be installed in Project Area 1 (the southernmost area), Project Area 2 (the northernmost area), and Project Area 5 (the middle of all planned facility installation areas).
 This leads to a maximum aerial distance between a rain gage and every practice of approximately 1 mile. - Water level sensors will be installed in 10% of all practices (both APP and PBR practices).
 A mix of practices will be chosen to cover all variations of installations or practice conditions.
-Water level loggers will be operated for approximately 12 months with a 5-minute logging interval. - Facility testing data conducted during construction (filling test) will be used to better constrain the installed practice storage porosity as well as the underdrain performance (flow rating curve).
-This will require facility tests for all monitored practices. - Sewer metering data will not be collected or used due to the lessons learned during the RC-A project as described above. - A SWMM runoff model will be used to evaluate the performance of monitored practices.
-This model will consist of the runoff area for each practice (the Contributing Drainage Area (CDA)) as well as the practice itself.
+Water level loggers will be operated for approximately 12 months with a 5-minute logging interval - Sewer metering data will not be collected or used due to the lessons learned during the RC-A project as described above. - A SWMM runoff model will be used to evaluate the performance of monitored practices.
+This model will consist of the runoff area for each practice (the contributing drainage area (CDA)) as well as the practice itself.
 The modeling process will include the following steps: - 1.
 Setup of SWMM runoff model for planned practice drainage areas based on CDA drawing sets (pre-construction scenario). - 2.
 Setup and parameterization of GI in SWMM model based on facility drawing sets (design scenario). - 3.
 Calibration of the GI facility parameters using observed rainfall, water level logger data as well as information from the facility testing (calibrated scenario). - 4.
 Application and comparison of the pre-construction scenario, the design scenario, and the calibrated scenario.
 For this evaluation, the model will be run for the LTCP average years 1988-1990.
 Runoff differences between the pre-construction scenario and the design scenario will be compared with the differences between the pre-construction scenario and the calibrated scenario to compare the performance of the installed practices with the design performance.